cuihantao/cuihantao.github.io/_news/202308-cybertraining.md

 layout: post
 date: 2023-08-25 00:00:00-0400
 inline: false
-title: Proposal "Collaborative Research: CyberTraining: Pilot: PowerCyber: Computational Training for Power Engineering Researchers" funded by National Science Foundation.
+title: CyberTraining project funded by National Science Foundation.
 ---

 Dr. Cui is grateful to receive an NSF award to develop computational training materials for power engineering researchers.
 This work is in collaboration with Dr. Xin Fang at Mississippi State University.
+The project is titled "Collaborative Research: CyberTraining: Pilot: PowerCyber: Computational Training for Power Engineering Researchers".

 In this project, the investigators will develop an online, modular, and openly available PowerCyber training to prepare power engineering researchers with a